mvaldezc/vision_tools/README.md

 ##### Propagate

-In order to propagate the particles,
+In order to propagate the particles, a constant velocity system model with uniform distributed random noise was proposed, because the N particles have to be spread using this model, so in order to reduce the computational resources used, a simple model was chosen.

 ### Cascade Object Detector